Frequently Asked Questions

 What is digital trust?

-Digital trust is individuals’, businesses’, and governments’ confidence in online interactions’ security, privacy, and reliability.
+Digital trust is confidence that online interactions are secure, private, and reliable—whether you’re an individual, business, or government.
 It ensures that people can safely exchange information, conduct transactions, and access services without fear of fraud, data breaches, or misuse of their personal information.

 A strong digital trust framework includes:

-• Information-sharing networks – Secure systems allow businesses, governments, and individuals to exchange verified information without storing or tracking personal data.
+- Information-sharing networks – Secure systems that allow businesses, governments, and individuals to exchange verified information without storing or tracking personal data.

 These tools enhance privacy, security, and convenience, making online interactions safer while giving users control over their information.